grahamhelton/dehashQuery/README.md

 # What is this?
-This is a script that can be used in conjunction with [dehashed.com.](https://dehashed.com/) Dehashed allows anyone who has an API key to query their API to search for credentials that may exist in a breach database.
-This script simple uses the dehashed API and sorts the information returned.
+This is a script that can be used in conjunction with [dehashed.com](https://dehashed.com/).
+Dehashed allows anyone who has an API key to query their API for credentials that may exist within a breach database.
+This script simply uses the dehashed API and sorts the information returned.
 Currently the script does the following
 - Filters the results in the format of
     - Raw dehashed data formatted with into json with JQ